Chris Paine: Education

 Paine studied acting at the Neighborhood Playhouse with Sanford Meisner, and film at New York University and Stanford University.
 He is a graduate of Colgate University.

 Entrepreneur

-In 1984, Paine co-founded Mondo-tronics, which designed an actuator for the Mars Pathfinder mission and sold materials direct to the public as "The Robot Store".
+In 1984, with high-school classmate Roger Gilbertson, Paine co-founded Mondo-tronics, which designed an actuator for the Mars Pathfinder mission and sold materials direct to the public as "The Robot Store".
 In 1994, Chris founded Internet Outfitters which he took public as part of Commerce One in 2000.